jonlpersson/ed-latimore/site/_posts/2019-09-15-the-real-way-to-get-more-twitter-followers.md

 When you have a tweet that does well, get as much mileage out of it as you can.
 There are two simple ways to do this:

-This is the easiest as Twitter will just pop it back out to the crowd and make it way easier to share.
+This is the easiest, as Twitter will just pop it back out to the crowd and make it way easier to share.
 Many people never think about doing this, but Twitter lets you retweet your own content once before you have to undo the retweet and do it again.

 This is extremely useful because tweets otherwise have an extremely short half-life.
-No matter how viral a tweet goes, most of your followers didn’t see it, nor will they ever.
-Especially if they follow lots of people or are not religiously on Twitter.
+No matter how viral a tweet goes, most of your followers didn’t see it, nor will they ever; especially if they follow lots of people or are not religiously on Twitter.

 There are ways to increase the likelihood that your tweets are seen and thus engaged with, but I’ll cover that in another section.
 For now, don’t be afraid to hit the retweet button on your own content.